The cricital pages: index |

 - Bhagwan goes to the USA, and does NOT tell this to the people in the ashram in India!
 My comment: What a dick!

-- Sheelah talks about the ashram in Oregon, about the ground, water, and nature returning, and says "They should have offered us a Nobel prize".
+- Sheela talks about the ashram in Oregon, about the ground, water, and nature returning, and says "They should have offered us a Nobel prize".
 My comment: Again a tremendous overvaluation of her own worth.

 - About the rajneesh movement being a cult: The retort is that the definition of a cult is better applicable to the US army (1 leader, "the whole is more important than the individual").
 My comment: This is possibly correct (I am very critical of all authoritarian structures in society) but it does not invalidate the claim!

-- Sheelah: If you don't find the little loopholes in the law, it is your loss.
+- Sheela: If you don't find the little loopholes in the law, it is your loss.
 My comment: Hmm, what an a-hole! [ Added note 28-7-2018: Explanation for those who may not understand what I mean: Exploiting a loophole is fine (well, if there is a moral justification), but it is the way she says it that shows she cares about nobody!
 Why bring others into it?
 Just justify why you use loopholes, not tell others that they are making a mistake if they are not exploiting loopholes! ]

 - Sheela: "If this city goes, of course we have Rajneeshpuram.
 Either way we are the winners".
 My comment: This is an indication for a psychopath...